samueloladosu37/Optical-Fiber-Splicing-with-Ericsson-FSU-975/README.md

 # Optical Fiber Fusion Splicing using the Ericsson FSU-975

 This repository documents an experiment on **optical fiber fusion splicing** using the **Ericsson FSU-975 fusion splicer**.
-The exercise was conducted to gain hands-on experience with fiber optic preparation, splicing, and splice loss estimation.
+This exercise was conducted to gain hands-on experience with fiber optic preparation, splicing, and splice loss estimation.

 ---